Passenger Car Accident Claims in California

 One other factor in California, is proposition 213 (now codified in the CA. Civil Code).
 This normally disallows recovery of pain and suffering to a person who owns or operates a vehicle and is without insurance.
 Prop.
 213 does NOT apply to a passenger who is traveling in an uninsured vehicle.
 They would still be allowed to recover for emotional distress against any at fault motor vehicle operators.
 This is yet another reason to seek legal contact us and representation if this applies to your situation.

-Steven M. Sweat, APC has been representing injured passengers throughout California for two decades.
+Steven M. Sweat, Personal Injury Lawyers, APC has been representing injured passengers throughout California for two decades.
 We have prosecuted civil claims for money damages in San Diego, Orange County, Los Angeles and the Inland Empire and obtained maximum recovery for many victims.
 Call today for a free consultation.